KDE/krita/3rdparty/README.md

 3. build the packages:

 With a judicious application of DEPENDS statements, it's possible to build it all in one go, but in my experience that fails always, so it's better to build the dependencies independently.

-If you want to use the included version of Python (can be used on Windows to build Qt instead of installing Python separately):

-    cmake --build . --config RelWithDebInfo --target ext_python

 On Windows: